Amanohashidate Sandbar 天橋立

 Kono Shrine is on the northern side and Chion-ji Temple on the opposite

-There are viewpoints on either side of the bay, or you can walk along the scenic road that threads through the trees on the isthmus.
+You'll get wonderful views on either side of the bay, or you can walk along the scenic road that threads through the trees on the isthmus.
 This takes about 45 minutes on foot or 15 minutes by bike, which can be rented from shops and hotels by Amanohashidate Station.

-There’s not just views on offer at Amanohashidate.
-On the east side, you can find beautiful white sand beaches, which locals flock to in the summer.
+There are not just views on offer at Amanohashidate.
+On the east side are beautiful white sand beaches, which locals flock to in the summer.
 Surrounded by the lush pines, the beaches are a lovely sight.

 Various sightseeing cruises offer tours of the bay around the sandbar.
-Tickets can be reserved at the dock where the cruises depart next to Chion-ji Temple on the southern end of the island.
+Tickets can be reserved at the dock where the cruises depart next to Chionji Temple on the southern end of the island.

 For over one thousand years, locals have been striking the same pose to view the bay best: bending over with their head between their legs.
-This stance has a name: “matanozoki.”
+This stance has a name: matanozoki.
 You'll be sure to see many people in this position, following the local tradition.

 * The information on this page may be subject to change due to COVID-19.